BOLA360: Near-optimal View and Bitrate Adaptation for 360-degree Video Streaming

 The head position probability values directly impact the QoE characterized in Equations~\eqref{eq:UK} and~\eqref{eq:RK}; hence, the performance of algorithms varies depending on these probabilities.
-To observe the impact of head position probability distribution on the performance of ABR algorithms, we define 12 probability distributions and evaluate the performance of \algName and other algorithms against them while the rest of the setting is similar to the experiment in Section \ref{sec:Exp2}.
-Specifically, for each chunk $k$, we replace the set of probabilities with the probabilities calculated from Equation~\eqref{eq:prob_profile_vals} in Appendix~\ref{app:prob_dist}.
-Note that each head position probability distribution could be interpreted as a different video file.
-We report the average QoE, playback delay, rebuffering ratio, and average playing bitrate of 100 trials of \algName and comparison algorithms using each head position probability distribution profile in Figures~\ref{fig:prob_QoE_bitrate} (average QoE and playing bitrate), and \ref{fig:prob_rebuff_d2r} (average rebuffering ratio and playback delay).
-Figure~\ref{fig:prob_QoE_bitrate} shows that \algName achieves relatively higher QoE when the prediction of \AF is concentrated on fewer number of tiles.
-Since the \naiveX{D} downloads the fixed bitrate for all tiles, the expected QoE of \naiveX{D} is independent of the head position probability distribution.
-A notable observation from playing bitrate depicted in Figure \ref{fig:prob_QoE_bitrate} demonstrates that \algName kept the average playing bitrate at a high value for every probability profile, while the achieved QoE is promising, and kept rebuffering ratio close to the lowest among all algorithms.
+To observe the impact of head position probabilities on the performance of ABR algorithms, we define 12 probability distributions and evaluate the performance of \algName and other algorithms against them while the rest of the setting is similar to the experiment in Section \ref{sec:Exp2}.
+Specifically, for each chunk $k$, we replace the set of probabilities with the probabilities calculated from Equation~\eqref{eq:prob_profile_vals}.
+Each head position probability distribution could be interpreted as a different \threesixty video file.

 We generate the head position probability distributions based on three parameters $D_{\text{pos}}(k)$, $r(k)$, and $\alpha_p(k)$.
 Parameter $D_{\text{pos}}(k)$ shows the number of tiles that there is a chance to be inside \AF for chunk $k$; $r(k)$ represents the ratio between the minimum and maximum probabilities among probabilities of tiles for chunk $k$.
 Last, parameter $\alpha_p(k)$ determines the heterogeneity of the head position probability values for chunk $k$.
 We define the probability of $i^{th}$ highest probable tile as a function of $\alpha_p(k)$ as follows.

 where $p_{i}^{(L)}(k, r(k))$ shows the probability of $i^{th}$ highest probable tile assuming a fixed step between probabilities in ascending order.
 With the above definition in Equation~\eqref{eq:prob_profile_vals}, $\alpha_p(k)$ determines the range of probabilities where $\alpha_p(k) = 0$ signifies uniform tile probabilities, while $\alpha_p(k) = 1$ indicates a wider probability range, reflecting diverse head position probability values.
 A justification for this model as a representative of real-world head direction prediction is that $(D - D_{\text{pos}})$ shows the number of tiles the \AF prediction model is confident that they will be out of \AF.
 On the other hand, $\alpha_p(k)$ shows how concentrated the \AF prediction model is.
 We use $r(k) = 0.05$ for all distributions.
 Although it's impractical to cover every possible distribution, our selection involves a low value for $r(k)$, and wide range of values for $D_{\text{pos}}$ and $\alpha_p(k)$ to achieve broader representation.
 Details of the 12 probability distributions used in this section are outlined in Table \ref{tbl:prob_profiles}.